How to Use Fruits and Vegetables in Expressing Yourself

 So, I need to invite him to participate in life—go out, meet new people, and try living again outside the four walls of his apartment.
 He needs to take part in any activity outside his home.
 Just imagine a goat, a horse, or a rabbit that wants a carrot with this expression.
 So if I offer my pet horse or rabbit a carrot, it’s going to follow my carrot.

 To dangle a carrot means to offer a reward or something that he’d really like.

 3) Go bananas

-“Went” is the past tense of “go”.
-This means that we really had a good time in that party.
+“Went” is the past tense of “go.”
+This means that we really had a good time at that party.

 4) Full of beans

 Beans here are like little bubbles of energy.
-He’s very happy and so alive—the opposite of couch potato.
+He’s pleased and so alive—the opposite of couch potato.
 So, now he’s full of energy.
-He’s ready to play sports and he’s ready to do anything productive.
+He’s ready to play sports, and he’s ready to do anything productive.
 Full of beans means he’s feeling complete and revived.

 5) Bad apple

 Unfortunately, at one of those weekend parties, a bad person came along.
 Paul and I thought he was a bad apple.
 I thought Paul really needs to stay away from him to get out of trouble.